karthik-r14/ProPeersMentorship/README.md

 * Logs when HostActivity with Fragment is lauched
 ![img.png](screenshots/screenshot_3.png)

-* Logs when screen goes into background
+* Logs when screen goes into background and screen is brought back to foreground.
   ![img.png](screenshots/screenshot_4.png)

 * Logs when back button is pressed